 Here is an example:

-ALTER SYSTEM SET ob_java_opts="-Xmx2048m -Xmn2048m -XX:-CriticalJNINatives -Djdk.lang.processReaperUseDefaultStackSize=true -Xrs -XX:+HeapDumpOnOutOfMemoryError -Xloggc:/home/admin/gc.log -XX:+PrintGCDetails -XX:+PrintGCDateStamps -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/home/admin/heapdumps/ -XX:+UseConcMarkSweepGC -XX:+UseParNewGC -XX:CMSInitiatingOccupancyFraction=75 -XX:+UseCMSInitiatingOccupancyOnly -XX:+CMSClassUnloadingEnabled -XX:+TieredCompilation -XX:+ExplicitGCInvokesConcurrentAndUnloadsClasses ";For more information, see ob_java_opts.
+ALTER SYSTEM SET ob_java_opts="-Xmx2048m -Xms2048m -XX:-CriticalJNINatives -Djdk.lang.processReaperUseDefaultStackSize=true -Xrs -XX:+HeapDumpOnOutOfMemoryError -Xloggc:/home/admin/gc.log -XX:+PrintGCDetails -XX:+PrintGCDateStamps -XX:+HeapDumpOnOutOfMemoryError -XX:HeapDumpPath=/home/admin/heapdumps/ -XX:+UseConcMarkSweepGC -XX:+UseParNewGC -XX:CMSInitiatingOccupancyFraction=75 -XX:+UseCMSInitiatingOccupancyOnly -XX:+CMSClassUnloadingEnabled -XX:+TieredCompilation -XX:+ExplicitGCInvokesConcurrentAndUnloadsClasses ";For more information, see ob_java_opts.

-- After you change this parameter, you must restart the observer process.
-The current HDFS integration uses memory copy, which directly copies HDFS data streams to the C++ memory heap.
-You can reduce the
+- Changing this configuration item requires restarting the observer process.
+Since the current HDFS integration uses memory copy, which directly copies HDFS data streams to the C++ memory heap, you can reduce the

 -Xmx2048m -Xms2048msetting. - GC log files are generated only when the configuration folder path exists.
-If the path does not exist, no GC log files are generated.
+If the path does not exist, no GC log files will be generated.

-- After you change this parameter, you must restart the observer process.
-The current HDFS integration uses memory copy, which directly copies HDFS data streams to the C++ memory heap.
-You can reduce the
+- Changing this configuration item requires restarting the observer process.
+Since the current HDFS integration uses memory copy, which directly copies HDFS data streams to the C++ memory heap, you can reduce the

-(Optional) Set the parameter for using the Java SDK of ODPS.
+(Optional) Set the configuration item for using the Java SDK for ODPS.

-The HDFS Java SDK does not require this parameter.
-Other parameters are the same.
+The HDFS Java SDK does not require this configuration item, while other configuration items are the same.

 If you want to use the Java SDK, set